bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 3. once `processed` flag is set to true, then its value cannot be changed anymore "%}

+#### Modifying an uploaded provisioning profile/build certificate

+Provisioning profile:

 For setting the `is_protected` flag of one of your provisioning profiles, here's an example `curl` request with the `/apps/{app-slug}/provisioning-profiles/{provisioning-profile-slug}` endpoint.
+The required parameters are: app slug and provisioning profile slug.

     curl -X PATCH -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles/PROVISIONING-PROFILE-SLUG -d '{"is_protected":true}'

-Build certificate
+Build certificate:

 For a build certificate you can set the same attributes as for a provisioning profile (see above), but in addition, you can modify the password too, e.g. like this:

     curl -X PATCH -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/build-certificates/BUILD-CERTIFICATE-SLUG -d '{"certificate_password":"s0m3-v3ry-s3cr3t-str1ng"}'

-Listing prov. profiles and build certs
+#### Listing provisioning profiles and build certificates

-You can list the provisioning profiles and build certificates for a specific app with the following requests:
+Wondering how many provisioning profiles/build certificates belong to an app?
+You can list them for a specific app with the following requests: get/post endpoint?

 provisioning profile